JCSDA/spack-stack/project_charter.md

 We need to consider two types of installations: test installations and official updates

 #### Test installations
 Test installations can be requested as part of issues (which should be mandatory for pull requests anyway).
-This can be more frequent than official updates.
+These can be more frequent than official updates.
 Issues can be in the application (e.g. `ufs-weather-model` repo) or in spack-stack, clearly describing the need and with a reasonable timeline.

 Test installations are limited to one platform at a time (depending on the developer’s needs).
 The installers for that platform (see table in https://spack-stack.readthedocs.io/en/1.4.1/PreConfiguredSites.html) are responsible for installing it.